spring-projects/spring-boot/spring-actuator/docs/Features.md

     app.name: MyApp
     app.description: ${app.name} is a Cool New App

-Spring Zero also binds the properties to any bean in your application context whose type is `@ConfigurationProperties`.
+Spring Bootstrap also binds the properties to any bean in your application context whose type is `@ConfigurationProperties`.
 The Actuator provides some of those beans out of the box, so you can easily customize server and management properties (ports etc.),